Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List MantisBT issues with optional filtering', specifying verb and resource.
-However, it does not distinguish from the sibling tool 'get_issues', which may cause confusion.
+The description clearly states the tool lists MantisBT issues with optional filtering and returns a paginated list.
+However, it does not distinguish itself from the sibling tool 'get_issues', which likely has similar functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.